Bioconductor/mirror/Migrating.md

   4. Commit to git and push to GitHub as you normally would.
   5. Each time you want to push git commits to svn
     1. `git checkout devel` to switch to the devel branch. (use release-X.X for release branches)
-    2. `git pull --rebase` to get the latest mirror state.
+    2. `git svn rebase` to get the latest SVN changes.
     3. `git merge master` to merge your changes from the master branch.
-    4. `git svn dcommit --add-author-from` to commit your changes to svn.
+    4. `git svn rebase && git svn dcommit --add-author-from` to sync and commit your changes to svn.

 ## FAQs ##